 - keep track of your interests and preferences so that we can contact you with information that is relevant to you;

-- show you advertising on such Social Media platforms as Facebook and Instagram or via other third party advertising that may appear on other websites you use.
+- show you advertising on such Social Media platforms such as Facebook and Instagram or via other third-party advertising that may appear on other websites you use.
 You can opt-out of targeted advertising (please note that you may not see fewer ads, but they will be less relevant to your interests);

 To conduct research (on the basis of our legitimate interests to improve our products, services and customer service).
-We will use your personal information:
+We will use your personal information to:

-- for classifying our audiences into groups or segments, using information from bookings and digital interactions, and publicly available information.
+- classify our audiences into groups or segments, using information from bookings and digital interactions, and publicly available information.
 We do this to better understand our audience and tailor messaging accordingly;

-- to analyse and continually improve the services we offer including our artistic programme, our website and our other products;
+- analyse and continually improve the services we offer, including our artistic programme, our website and our other products;